-As my friends rush about, trying to find a new home for every spatula, party platter and picture fame, I gently remind them to take 5 or 10 minutes to review their movers on PCSgrades.
-It is not always a priority, but as the horror stories pile up, so it should be.
+As my friends rush about, trying to find a new home for every spatula, party platter and picture frame, I gently remind them to take a moment to review their movers on PCSgrades.
+Unfortunately, it’s not always a priority, but as the horror stories pile up, it should be.

 Seeking Info on my Movers

 Our movers for this military PCS did not appreciate my attitude.
 In their eyes, it was undeserved.
-They also felt they were being penalized for someone else’s unprofessionalism.
+Additionally, they felt they were being penalized for someone else’s unprofessionalism.
 But how could I know what to expect from them?
-I had searched the PCSgrades website for some clue as to who would be packing our house and moving it from the Atlantic coast to the Pacific coast.
+I had searched PCSgrades.com for some clue as to who would be packing our house and moving it from the Atlantic coast to the Pacific coast.
 But there were no reviews.
 There were no indications of whether I should be relieved or worried.

 I Paid It Forward

-So, after all the boxes arrived, after everything was accounted for and unpacked, with only one cracked Mason jar and a busted Dollar Store basket to show for it, I did it.
+So, after all the boxes arrived, and everything unpacked and accounted for, with only one cracked Mason jar and a busted Dollar Store basket to show for it, I did it.
 I sat down and wrote a review of everyone who had been involved with our PCS.

-Sure to include how quickly and carefully the packers worked, I told how the driver patiently noted every scratch and dent already on our furniture.
+I wrote how quickly and carefully the packers worked.
+Additionally, I told how the driver patiently noted every scratch and dent already on our furniture.
 Included was the frustration the movers felt when I followed them around all morning, assuming they were going to steal or miss something.
 They weren’t grumbling about how hot it was.
 There were no complaints about how heavy our stuff was.
 They simply wanted me to trust them to do their jobs.
 Old habits die hard, my friends.

 Perhaps my suspicion and doubt are hard-earned, justified even.
 But why is that fair to this set of packers and movers who, in their minds, had proven themselves to be trustworthy and disciplined professionals?

-If Allyson’s moving company had been reviewed on PCSgrades.com, she might have been able to relax a bit.
-That is the beauty of paying it forward and sharing the good, the bad, and even the ugly of a military PCS move.
+If Allyson’s moving company had been reviewed on PCSgrades.com she might have been able to relax a bit.
+That is the beauty of paying it forward and sharing the good, the bad, and even the ugly of a military move.